 - Good civic design and arrangement and wise and efficient expenditure of public funds.

 - Public utilities such as sewage disposal and water supply and other public improvements.

 - The use of resources in accordance with their character and adaptability.”

-A basic approach to organization is to organize the plan into two major sections – the plan that is the main part of the document including the goals, objectives and policies that guide the physical development of the community (Sec.
-33) and the background information or fact book that provides data and analysis that support the plan (Sec.
+A basic approach to organization is to organize the plan into two major sections – the plan that is the main part of the document including the goals, objectives, and policies that guide the physical development of the community (Sec.
+33); and the background information or fact book that provides data and analysis that support the plan (Sec.
 31).

-Of course, the above two major components of a master plan can be quite lengthy and detailed, but they do not have to be.
+Of course, the above two major components of a master plan can be quite lengthy and detailed, but they don’t have to be.
 Many communities have satisfied the MPEA’s master plan requirements with quite streamlined plans.
 While the minimum components of a master plan outlined herein will satisfy the MPEA, a ‘barebones’ approach probably will not be sufficient for success in the New Economy based on Placemaking principles.
 The Michigan State University Extension Land Use Series pamphlet entitled Contents of a Master Plan goes into much more detail on recommended best planning practice plan content.